willthames/ansiblefest2018/slides/slides.md

 # Hierarchical inventory

-* Some variables are the same across many applications within an environment
+* Some properties are the same across many applications within an environment
-* Some variables are the same across all environments for an application
+* Some properties are the same across all environments for an application
-* Some variables can be composed from other variables
+* Some properties can be composed from other properties
-* Some variables may need specific overrides for certain application/environment combinations
+* Some properties may need specific overrides for certain application/environment combinations
 * All of these needs are met by inventory groups